giulianogemmani/SEA_2024_Borgnino_Gemmani/README.md

 This directory contains all the necessary for running our software, depending on the desired result that has to be achieved.
 The directory called *calc_sw_interface* is the one dedicated for transferring data from MS Excel and the other one called *picture_trasnsfer* is the one reltated to the image transferring from MATLAB/Simulink or from Power Factory.
 Each of those collects all the code which has to be run through the GUI, which is stored inside directory named _ui_.

-## Template document
+## Template document and Resource file

-There are three template document which shall be used as examples to test the software results.
-They are built depending on the desired resource sw, i.e. MS Excel, MATLAB/Simulink and Power Factory respectively.
+There User should create a Template_doc as specified inside the documentation.
+In addition, he/she has to provide a resource Software from which Data will be transferred.

 ### *matlab_runner.py*